 Early development centers offer parents a variety of options for activities.
 The age of the child usually does not matter.
 There are so many offers that there is an option for all ages and genders.
 Usually it is the age of one year, but there are classes for even younger children.
 Starting literally from birth.

-For kids, we offer lessons in the format mother-child, where young parents are shown how to help develop the baby's particular skills.
+Classes are offered in the format mother-child, where young parents are shown how to help develop the baby's particular skills.

 However, it is not necessary to attend special training centers to engage in early childhood development, because you can do it yourself while staying with your baby at home.
 For example, many parents simultaneously teach their baby two languages: native and foreign.